 What is sexual intimacy?

-Intimacy is an umbrella term for people who feel close to one another on a personal level.
 When used to describe romantic relationships, intimacy refers to a close sexual connection.
 Trusting your spouse and feeling loved, respected, comfortable, and safe with them is a large part of sexual intimacy.
+But to define sexual intimacy, let’s have a closer look at what happens when partners come close.

 People let down their emotional guards during sex.
 Also, the release of the “cuddle hormone” oxytocin triggers feelings of connectedness that allows partners to be vulnerable and establish trust with one another.